decant09/learn-the-lingo-quiz/README.md

 option has been clicked.
 ![](/docs/website_screenshots/quiz_page.png)
 - Each question has its associated answers displayed below it.
 There are 4 possible answer choices of which only one is right.
 A hover effect is applied to the areas containing the answers.
-The results in the cursor changing to a pointer and the colour scheme of the area changing.
+This results in the cursor changing to a pointer and the colour scheme of the area changing.
 ![](/docs/website_screenshots/quiz_page_hover.png)
-- Once an answer option is chosen and clicked on the background colour changes to green, if the answer selected is correct, and red if incorrect.
+- Once an answer option is chosen and clicked on the background colour changes to green if the answer selected is correct, and red if incorrect.
 There is a brief delay applied before the next question is automatically displayed.
 ![](/docs/website_screenshots/quiz_page_green.png)
 ![](/docs/website_screenshots/quiz_page_red.png)
 - The quiz is complete once 5 questions have been answered prompting the quiz over page to be displayed.

 ### Quiz Over Page
-- This page shows the users score result with a message displayed beneath.
+- This page shows the user's score result with a message displayed beneath.
 - The message displayed depends on the score achieved.
 There are three possible messages, one for achieving a result of 100/100, one for over 50/100 but less than 100, and finally one for all other results, in other words results less than 50/100.
-- There are two buttons displayed underneath stacked on top on each other.
+- There are two buttons displayed underneath stacked on top of each other.
 They have the same styling and hover effect applied to them as the start button on the home page.
-- The first button is labelled "try again" which when clicked takes you to the start of the quiz again.
+- The first button is labelled "try again" and when clicked takes you to the start of the quiz again.
 - The second button is labelled "home" and when clicked takes you to the home page.
 ![](/docs/website_screenshots/quiz_over_page_100_msg.png)
 ![](/docs/website_screenshots/quiz_over_page_o50_msg.png)
 ![](/docs/website_screenshots/quiz_over_page_u50_msg.png)
 ### Dark Mode Toggle
-- The dark mode toggle is featured on each of the pages of the website in the same position on each, that is to the top right corner.
+- The dark mode toggle is featured on each of the pages of the website in the same position on each, which is in the top right corner.
 ![](/docs/website_screenshots/dark_mode_toggle.png)
 - Its appearance is a font awesome icon, a sun or a moon, surrounded by a circle.
-- It is a clickable area which when clicked toggles the appearance of the website between the dark and light mode styles.
+- It is a clickable area that when clicked toggles the appearance of the website between the dark and light mode styles.
 - A sun icon is shown when the website is in light mode and the moon icon when in dark mode.
-The icon changes from one to the other depending on what mode you are currently viewing the page on.
+The icon changes from one to the other depending on what mode you are currently viewing the page.
-- The user can toggle between dark and light mode depending on their preference.
+- The user can toggle between dark and light modes depending on their preference.
 This preference choice is maintained throughout the website regardless of whether or not a new page is visited.
 ![](/docs/website_screenshots/home_page_dark_mode.png)
 ![](/docs/website_screenshots/quiz_page_dark_mode.png)
 ![](/docs/website_screenshots/quiz_over_page_dark_mode.png)
 ### Future Features
-- The website is based on the Scottish linguistic variation of English, as well as its own regional dialects.
+- The website is based on the Scottish linguistic variation of English, as well as its regional dialects.
 However, on a similar basis, I would like to include England and Ireland specific quizzes.
-- The structure would be the same but instead the homepage would be modified to add buttons that would allow the user to choose the
+- The structure would be the same, but instead, the homepage would be modified to add buttons that would allow the user to choose the
-England, Ireland or Scotland quiz option.
+England, Ireland, or Scotland quiz option.
-- At the outset of creating this website I intended to have a leaderboard feature which would display the top three scores achieved by users.
-However. time constraints meant that I had to remove this feature from the website as it not fully complete by the time of submission.
+- At the outset of creating this website I intended to have a leaderboard feature that would display the top three scores achieved by users.
+However, time constraints meant that I had to remove this feature from the website as it was not fully complete by the time of submission.
 ##  Technologies Used
 ### Languages
 - HTML5